-So had my increase in performance hours and my decision to stop teaching weekly dance classes in favor of monthly workshops.
+So had my increase in performance hours, along with my decision to stop teaching weekly dance classes in favor of monthly workshops.
 Students were just too wishy-washy, and I had wound up spending more in studio rent than I made teaching for too many months over the past year.
 I didn't want to put all my energy into acquiring a constant rotation of bubblegum beginner classes.
 I wanted to teach the things I'd been dreaming of teaching for years, but never had students who were advanced enough.

 Under the tutelage of we instructors, including my best friend and me, the Colorado Springs dance community had been growing quickly for the past few years, so I was finally able to teach topics like Sword Dance, Candle Dance, E-Motion, Floorwork.
 My first two workshops had proven the decision sound and lucrative.
 I even had students preregistered for January's workshop, and many looked forward to the other topics I had coming down the pipe.

-In that new apartment, I found myself in hog heaven.
+In that new apartment, I traipsed about in hog heaven.
 I got to turn my second bedroom into a writing and sewing studio with a separate costume closet.
 I also was able to dedicate the majority of my living room (huge! it was so huge compared to my old tiny renovated Victorian one-bedroom) to a dance space for rehearsals and private lessons.
 I had been gifted thirty 2X2 ft mirrored tiles, which I planned to use in a Wall of Mirrors, as soon as the living room was ready to decorate.